LeopardWatt/simplescan-web/README.md

 # SimpleScan Web

-A simple, Dockerized scanning app with a web interface.
+A simple, Dockerized scanning app with a web interface for all-in-one USB printers and USB scanners.

 ---